 Did you know that most mental health issues arise before the age of 24?
 As such, students are a prime target for suffering poor mental health – something which will impact one in four of us.

-It is something that all of us at Student Rooms 4 U take very seriously and we value all our students as individuals, know most by first name and offer support, guidance and signposting where possible.
+It is something that all of us at Student Rooms 4 U take very seriously and we value all our students as individuals, know most by their first name and offer support, guidance, and signposting where possible.

-Depression can strike at times of great upheaval, change and turmoil in one’s life, and so students also fit the bill – coming to uni means moving away from friends, family, and everything familiar to you.
-Universities are seeing students with mental health issues more than ever – this has more to do with a more open disclosure of issues than before, rather than a dramatic increase in mental health issues, but it can’t be denied that there are certain pressures on young people that didn’t exist in decades gone by.
-In this article we will outline how you can identify a potential mental health issue in yourself or in friends, what you can do to combat poor mental health, and ways in which to seek help.
+Depression can strike at times of great upheaval, change, and turmoil in one’s life, and so students also fit the bill – coming to university means moving away from friends, family, and everything familiar to you.
+Universities are seeing students with mental health issues more than ever – this has a lot to do with more open disclosure of issues than before, rather than a dramatic increase in mental health issues, but it can’t be denied that there are certain pressures on young people that didn’t exist in decades gone by.
+In this article, we will outline how you can identify a potential mental health issue in yourself or in friends, what you can do to combat poor mental health and ways in which to seek help.

 What is poor mental health?

 Just like problems to do with physical health, a mental health issue impairs you from living life how you should be.
 It might be a short-term problem brought on by something specific, like a traumatic event, or it could be more deep-rooted and be something you need to deal with long-term.
 Here are some symptoms of poor mental health.

 - Prolonged depression: not just having a bad day, ‘feeling blue’ or temporarily lacking happiness in your life.
 Depression is negative thoughts and feelings that refuse to go away, sometimes abating but ultimately returning, and getting worse at times of peak stress and sadness.

 - Changes in sleep or eating patterns – whether you’re sleeping/eating way more or less than normal, it could be a sign of something on your mind.
 Mental health issues affect people differently and so it won’t be the same for everyone – just look for signs that are out of the ordinary.